CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This skill is an empty shell—a template with placeholder text that provides no actual Docker container knowledge or guidance.
-It contains no commands, no code, no examples, and no actionable instructions.
-It reads as auto-generated boilerplate that describes what a skill should do without actually doing it.
+This skill is an empty shell—a template of meta-descriptions with no actual Docker container content.
+It contains no commands, no code, no Dockerfiles, no examples, and no actionable guidance whatsoever.
+It would provide Claude with zero useful information for helping users with Docker container tasks.

 Suggestions